comunica/Article-ISWC2023-SolidQuery/content/approach.md

 #### Formal description

-We can formalize our discovery approach for the roots of data vaults as the following source selector starting from a given WebID with URI $$i$$ as $$\sigma_{\text{SolidVault}}(W) = \{ o \mid \langle i \text{ pim:storage } o \rangle \in data(adoc(i))\}$$.
+We can formalize our discovery approach for the roots of data vaults as a following source selector starting from a given WebID with URI $$i$$ as $$\sigma_{\text{SolidVault}}(W) = \{ o \mid \langle i \text{ pim:storage } o \rangle \in data(adoc(i))\}$$.
 Disjunctively coupled with this, we can formalize a source selector that can recursively traverse an LDP container as